SchmitzAndrew/Power_Outage_Analysis/README.md

 #### Plot Showing Distribution of Single Column

 #### Description of Plot
+This density histogram shows the distribution for the urban population percentages within the dataset.
+This histogram reveals that most of the power outages take place in areas with a population that is about 80-95 percent urban.

 ### Bivariate Analysis

 #### Plot Showing Relationship Between Two Columns

 #### Interpert Plot
+This plot is used to compare the data in the OUTAGE.DURATION and OUTAGE.LENGTH column and reveals that they are nearly identical.
+We plotted this relationship to ensure that we accurated calculated the length of the power outages since answering our question accurately depends on this value.
 ### Interesting Aggregates

+#### Grouped Table / Pivot Table

+####  Pivot Table Interpretation
+This table reveals that there is a large amount of variation between different months regarding the length of the power outage.

 ## Assessment of Missingnes